GaryHuan9/Personal/_posts/2022-02-20-first-blog-post.md

 Anyways, since it is my first time working with the new management tools (Confluence, Jira, and Bitbucket) it took some time to know where to find stuff.
 I spend quite a good chunk of time just exploring in these three websites, playing around with different graphs and sliders, and reading documents written by other members.
 As I have basically always worked on my programming projects by myself previously, working in a team and seeing the other content produced by your peers feels amazing.
 Everyday there is a new feature or a new improvement added, the project is constantly changing and evolving; it is dynamic.
 Nonetheless, figuring stuff out or just chatting with your team in Discord is also quite time consuming.

 I have never been good or fast at writing (actual words, not code) before, so writing this blog post took a while.
 But the informal tone does allow me to speed things up quite a bit by not having to constantly worry about grammar and word choice.
-Additionally, actually start using Jekyll with GitHub Pages after the setup was all complete took some extra time as well.
+Additionally, actually start using Jekyll with GitHub Pages after the setup was all completely new to me, and took some extra time as well.
 I have never extensively written in the Markdown language before, and learning as I write was an interesting experience.
 The language itself is also pretty cool; I will try to embed more features in the future.

 # Final Thoughts
 First week has been great!
 I think I wrote too much in this post.